 Turn ordinary objects into heirlooms!
 Creating the 'Classic Antique' glaze finish for objects, furniture, walls and more.
 This detailed step-by-step tutorial shows how to mix the right colors to create the perfect antiquing solution for any object, furniture, picture frame and more.

-Stickley’s furniture designs took their inspiration from William Morris, but their honest, somewhat utilitarian aesthetic is distinctly American.
-Usually made of quarter sawn oak in rectilinear shapes, Craftsman-style furniture ranges from sturdy, slatted “Mission”-style desks to bed frames with long, elegantly tapered bedposts.
-Armchairs and rockers are upholstered in natural, simple materials like canvas and leather.
-Like English Arts and Crafts furniture, Craftsman pieces are often constructed with Traditional cabinetry techniques like mortise-and-tenon joinery and hammered-metal hinges and handles.
+Stickley’s furniture designs were inspired by the ideals of William Morris, yet their honest, restrained aesthetic is unmistakably American.
+Typically crafted from quarter-sawn oak and expressed in rectilinear forms, Craftsman furniture ranges from sturdy, slatted Mission-style desks to bed frames with long, gracefully tapered posts.
+Armchairs and rockers were upholstered in straightforward, natural materials such as canvas or leather.
+Like English Arts and Crafts furniture, these pieces relied on traditional cabinetry techniques—mortise-and-tenon joinery, exposed pegs, and hammered metal hinges and handles—to express their structural integrity.

 Rustic earth tones

-The importance placed on light and air is reflected in the large window areas.
-Sash windows were commonly used, often incorporating leaded glass as a key detail.
-Elongated window proportions exemplified this style and one would commonly see the pairing of an upper sash bearing small rectangular panes with a tall, single-paned lower sash.
+An emphasis on light and fresh air is reflected in the generous use of windows.
+Sash windows were common, often incorporating leaded glass as a decorative feature.
+Elongated proportions became characteristic, with upper sashes divided into small rectangular panes paired with tall, single-paned lower sashes.

 This process imitates the appearance of individual pieces of wood inlayed as a border to a wooden floor.
 A variety of patterns can be created, often imitating an assortment of wood types such as mahogany, oak, pine, ebony and maple.
 I’ve found this treatment to be a successful method of creating a period feel within a range of styles.
 And since there are very few design limitations you can create wonderfully unique floors to fit your style.